JUMP TO

 Most are 6- to 12- months with some lasting even longer

-A typical work week in New Zealand is 40 hours a week plus on call, with generous PTO
+A typical work week in New Zealand is 40 hours a week plus on call

 All medical settings need locums physicians: